stevencombs/retrocombs.github.io/_posts/2016/2016-10-09-review-field-notes-sweet-tooth.md

 For the on-the-go use these memo books are designed for, they perform admirably.
 I look forward to using both the red and the blue once the yellow is full.

 # Writing experience
 I knew the writing experience would not match that of the Rhodia I use daily; however, the paper is thick enough that most pens will not bleed through the page.
-The writing experience is quite pleasurable.
+The writing experience is pleasurable.
 I never dread pulling the memo book out of my pocket to capture notes as I do with small cheap spiral bound pads.

 The page absorbs the ink, without spread, and dries quickly.
 As mentioned earlier, pages are thick enough that I don't have to worry about bleed.
 Disclaimer; I use the [Pilot Precise V5 RT][10] exclusively for my writing.
 It is a perfect match with the Sweet Tooth memo books in both size and ink quality.
 If someone has experience using a fountain pen with these memo books, drop a comment below.